We'll send you updates from the blog and monthly release notes.

-- Identify the actions or events that are performed by an individual user and group them all together.
+- Identify the actions or events that are performed by an individual user and group them all together

-- Split these events further into sub-groups of events, based on the events performed in the same session, as per the session definition above.
+- Split these events further into sub-groups of events, based on the events performed in the same session, as per the session definition above

-Now that we have defined a session and the criteria for transforming, we need to arrange the events of each session in an appropriate time order.
+Now that we have defined a session and the criteria for transforming, we need to arrange the events of each session in the appropriate time order.
 We can then move to the actual analysis.

 In the above dataset, each row corresponds to a session.
 The first column contains the session names, while the rest of the columns denote the actions (represented by A8, A14, A9, and so on) performed by the user during that particular session.

-Constructing the Model
+Constructing the model